conference table

 When the Client Has a Collection (and It Deserves Better Than Storage)

-Designing around an existing collection means thinking about:
+That's why designing around an existing collection means thinking about:

 • Wall proportions and scale